Find Grad Schools

 20 Yearly Graduations

 The 14th most popular school in the country for nutrition sciences majors who are seeking their master's degree is Mississippi State University.
 Roughly 22,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+The average in-state tuition for full-time undergraduates is $9,248 per year, while in-state graduate students, on average, pay $9,398 per year.
 During the most recent year for which we have data, 20 people received their master's degree in nutrition sciences from Mississippi State.
-Of these students, 70% were women and 22% were members of underrepresented racial-ethnic groups.
+About 80% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #14